rcuevass/graphDB/README.md

-# graphDB
+# Graph databases

-Repo for quick demo of graphDB
+Repo for quick and dirty demo of graphDB using Neo4j